DennisSchenkel/sessionminds-backend/README.md

 ### Acknowledgements

-- Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
+- Thanks to Gareth McGirr for providing great mentorship and awesome support as part of the Code Academy course.
 - Thanks to Kay for they effort as a facilitator of the Code Institute team.
 - Great thanks go to [Dajana Isbaner](https://github.com/queenisabaer) for being the best fellow student I could wish for.